Your Path To Homeownership

 The United States Department of Veterans Affairs (VA) is responsible for setting the qualifying standards of a VA loan and laying down mortgage terms.
 However, it’s important to note that the VA doesn’t actually provide financing for the vast majority of VA loans.
 They simply guarantee a portion of the loan.

 Private lenders like mortgage companies, banks, or credit unions are the ones that actually issue VA home loans.
 Homebuyers can secure more favorable terms from VA-approved lenders since the backing of a government agency assures lenders of protection against total loss.

-While a VA loan may give the impression of being a specialized mortgage product, this shouldn’t discourage you from looking at VA loans in San Antonio.
+While a VA loan may give the impression of being a specialized mortgage product, this shouldn’t discourage you from looking at VA loans in Texas.
 In most instances, a VA loan isn’t more complicated or difficult than other home loans and doesn’t even require a down payment.

 How Do VA Loans Work?

 Although the VA doesn’t issue the loans, they decide who is eligible for one and approve the lender that will provide financing.